uw-dims/tsk4j/README.md

 * You prefer coding in Java over C (and thus likely prefer Maven over make).

-* You want to compose a larger application that needs Sleuthkit's power but want to use existing Java libraries/codebases.
+* You want to compose a larger application that needs Sleuthkit's filesystem traversal power but want to use existing Java libraries/codebases.

 * You do not need/want to store your results in SQL.